 The parties to the business transaction;

-Is the transaction to be structured as a stock purchase (buying all of the assets and liabilities of the business) or only purchasing certain assets of the small business (real estate, accounts, intellectual property, among other assets);
+Whether the transaction is to be structured as a stock purchase (buying all of the assets and liabilities of the business) or only purchasing certain assets of the small business (real estate, accounts, intellectual property, among other assets);

 The purchase price and what assets or stock is being purchased;